Six-dimensional time-space crystalline structures

 Ordinary space crystals are characterized by a spatially periodic distribution of atoms observed at a fixed instance of time, i.e.\ the moment of the experimental detection.
+This periodic distribution presents a manifestation of spontaneous symmetry breaking, whereby continuous translational symmetry of the underlying Hamiltonian is disrespected and narrowed down to the discrete translational symmetry of a crystal.
 In time crystals \cite{Shapere2012,Wilczek2012,Sacha2017rev,khemani2019brief,Guo2020,SachaTC2020}, the roles of time and space are inverted.
 One fixes the position in space, which corresponds to the location of a detector, and asks if the probability of clicking of the detector behaves periodically in time.
-Time crystal behavior can emerge spontaneously in many-body systems \cite{Sacha2015,Khemani16,ElseFTC,Huang2017,Zhang2017,Choi2017,Russomanno2017,Giergiel2018a, Surace2018,Yu2018,Giergiel2018c,Pal2018,Smits2018,Rovny2018,Autti2018,Matus2019, Pizzi2019,Pizzi2019a,Kozin2019,Giergiel2020,Kuros2020,Autti2020,Wang2020} and can also be engineered by suitable external time-periodic driving \cite{Guo2013,sacha15a,Sacha2017rev,Guo2020,SachaTC2020}.
+It was shown that discrete time crystal behavior can emerge spontaneously in a many-body system \cite{Sacha2015,Khemani16,ElseFTC,Huang2017,Zhang2017,Choi2017,Russomanno2017,Giergiel2018a, Surace2018,Yu2018,Giergiel2018c,Pal2018,Smits2018, Rovny2018,Autti2018,Kosior2018,Matus2019, Pizzi2019,Pizzi2019a,Kozin2019, Giergiel2020,Kuros2020,Autti2020,Wang2020}; here, the interacting many-body system conspires to support structures that have lower symmetry (larger period) than the driving signal.
+However, in time-crystal research the phenomenon of spontaneous symmetry breaking is not the only interesting scenario.
+Crystalline structures in time can also be engineered by suitable external time-periodic driving \cite{Guo2013,sacha15a,Sacha2017rev,Guo2020,SachaTC2020}.
 In the latter case we deal with a situation similar to photonic crystals \cite{Joannopoulos_Book} where periodic modulation of the refractive index in space has to be imposed externally.
+Although no spontaneous symmetry breaking occurs, the situation is nonetheless interesting.
+Here, one focuses on the time-periodic behavior that is described by temporal counterparts of crystalline solid-state models.
 Analogs of various condensed-matter phases have been already investigated in time crystals: Anderson and many-body localization, Mott insulator and topological phases can be observed in the time domain \cite{sacha15a,sacha16,delande17,Mierzejewski2017, Giergiel2018,Lustig2018,Giergiel2018b}.
-Periodically driven systems can also reveal crystalline structures in the phase space \cite{Guo2013,Guo2016,Guo2016a}.
+Periodically driven systems can also reveal crystalline structures in the phase space \cite{Guo2013,Guo2016,Guo2016a,Liang2017}.
 See \cite{Sacha2017rev,Guo2020,SachaTC2020} for recent reviews.